 Final thoughts: HTML and CSS project ideas for beginners

-When it comes to learning HTML and CSS, practice really makes perfect.
-I hope you found a few inspirational ideas here to start building your next project right away.
+When it comes to learning HTML and CSS, practice makes perfect.
+Did you find a few inspirational ideas here to start building your next project?

-Try these beginner-level HTML and CSS project ideas to improve your front-end web development skills starting now.
-Do your best to build them without following tutorials.
+Try these beginner-level HTML and CSS project ideas to improve your front-end web development skills.
+Remember to add your projects to your portfolio website.

 It’s possible to learn how to code on your own, and it’s possible to land your first developer job without any formal education or traditional CS degree.